How Parents Handle Conflict Impacts Their Children

 Below is an example.
 When parents deal with conflict in healthy ways, their children learn healthy ways of dealing with conflict.
 But when parents deal with conflict in unhealthy ways, not only do their children learn unhealthy ways of dealing with conflict but they also experience higher levels of insecurity overall.

-A common contributor to anxiety disorder is feeling insecure in the world, which the person worries about.
+A common contributor to anxiety disorder and its signs and symptoms is feeling insecure in the world, which the person worries about.
 Worry is one of the most common underlying factors of anxiety disorder.

 You can read the press release about this research below: